-- d) OCRM's Role: OCRM gathers the information relevant to a lender's participation request, including the field office's recommendation and the processing, servicing and liquidation centers' written opinions of the lender's ability to process, close, service, and liquidate SBA loans, as applicable.
-OCRM performs an analysis, makes a recommendation and sends it to the appropriate SBA official who makes a decision and notifies OCRM.
-OCRM then informs the lender of SBA's decision. - e) Upon approval, OCRM notifies the lender and the SBA field office: - i.
+- d) Upon approval, OFA notifies the lender and the SBA field office: - i.
 That the nomination is approved; and - ii.
 The length of the preferred status, not to exceed two years.
 For SBA lenders with less than 3 years of SBA lending experience/data, the Agency may consider performance over the period of time the lender has been an SBA lender, but will limit the lender's initial term of preferred status to 1 year or less.
-Lenders that identify significant differences between the performance numbers developed by the lender and those developed by SBA (not related to a lack of accurate 1502 reporting) should contact OCRM. - f) OCRM sends the lender a Supplemental Guaranty Agreement, Preferred Lenders Program (SBA Form 1347) signed by the appropriate SBA official.
-The lender must sign and return the SBA Form 1347 to OCRM before the lender's PLP status is effective.
-(Agreements must be signed and returned to the Center within 30 days of receipt or a new application to the program will be required.) - g) OCRM sends the appropriate field offices copies of the approval letter.
-OCRM will enter the effective term of the lender's PLP status on the PIMS.
-This is an essential step for lenders processing PLP loans. - h) If a lender is approved as a PLP Lender, it will automatically be approved as a CLP Lender.
-OCRM will send the SBA Form 1186 to the lender for execution along with the SBA Form 1347.
-Once approved, a lender's PLP and CLP status extends nationally (provided the lender complies with its lending charter). - i) Decline of PLP application:
+Lenders that identify significant differences between the performance numbers developed by the lender and those developed by SBA (not related to a lack of accurate 1502 reporting) should contact OFA.

+e) OFA sends the lender a Supplemental Guaranty Agreement, Preferred Lenders Program (SBA Form 1347) signed by the appropriate SBA official.
+The lender must sign and return the SBA Form 1347 to OFA before the lender's PLP status is effective.
+(Agreements must be signed and returned to the Center within 30 days of receipt or a new application to the program will be required.)

+f) OFA sends the appropriate field offices copies of the approval letter.
+OFA will enter the effective term of the lender's PLP status on the PIMS.
+This is an essential step for lenders processing PLP loans.

+g) If a lender is approved as a PLP Lender, it will automatically be approved as a CLP Lender.
+OFA will send the SBA Form 1186 to the lender for execution along with the SBA Form 1347.
+Once approved, a lender's PLP and CLP status extends nationally (provided the lender complies with its lending charter).

+h) Decline of PLP application:

-If the PLP application is declined, OCRM notifies the lender and SBA field office with the reason for decline.
+If the PLP application is declined, OFA notifies the lender and SBA field office with the reason for decline.
 The lender may re-apply for PLP status when it has overcome the reason for decline.
-To do so, the lender must file a request with OCRM and must show how it has overcome the reasons for decline.
-OCRM will review the request, make a recommendation and send it to the appropriate SBA official for a final Agency decision.
-OCRM will notify the lender in writing of SBA's final decision.
+To do so, the lender must file a request with OFA and must show how it has overcome the reasons for decline.
+OFA will review the request, make a recommendation and send it to the appropriate SBA official for a final Agency decision.
+OFA will notify the lender in writing of SBA's final decision.